-- 1. Select the color block from the sequence that you wish to assign to a needle/cone.
+- Select the color block from the sequence that you wish to assign to a needle/cone.
 Select the color block by pressing it.
 The color sequence is displayed at the bottom of the screen.
-Once selected, the color block will be highlighted. - 2.
+Once selected, the color block will be highlighted.
+The color information stored int he file will be displayed below the swatch. - 2.
 Select the cone/needle that you would like that color block to be sewn with.
 Do this by clicking or tapping on the cone on the thread tree above.
 The selected cone will be highlighted. - 3.
-The color block will change color to match the thread cone/needle that was selected.
-The design preview will also change to match the new color sequence. - 4.
-Continue in the same manner by first selecting the color block you wish to assign to a cone/needle and then selecting the cone/needle.
+The color block will change color to match the thread cone/needle that was selected and the needle number will be displayed in the swatch.
+The color information of the newly selected thread will be displayed above the swatch.
+The design preview will also change to match the new color sequence.

+4. Continue in the same manner by first selecting the color block you wish to assign to a cone/needle and then selecting the cone/needle.